alienhunter3/packetserver/Readme.md

 - RF beacon
 - administration over RF
 - object storage/retrieval
-- running user-scripts scripts or shell commands on the server in containers with podman/docker
+- running user-defined scripts or shell commands on the server in containers with podman/docker
 - possibly a cron system (again in containers for safety)
 - maybe an e-mail or an sms gateway (though clever user uploaded scripts could do this instead)
 - maybe APRS integration through APRS-IS